MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/perception-simulation-standalone.md

 ## System requirements

-* Approximately 60MB of disk space
+* 60MB of disk space

 * Windows 10 version 2004 or newer